centminmod/validate-emails/readme.md

 - ZeroBounce offers per email, batch email and bulk file API endpoints.
 - ZeroBounce doesn't charge for `unknown` status emails
 - ZeroBounce API rate limit speeds are outlined in there documentation [here](https://www.zerobounce.net/docs/api-dashboard/#API_Rate_Limits) - 50,000 requests in 10 seconds (validations) before temporarily blocking for 1 minute.
 A maximum of 250 requests in 1 minute for the` bulkapi.zerobounce.net/` before temporarily blocking for 1 hour.
 And allow a maximum of 20 requests in 1 minute for the `bulkapi.zerobounce.net/v2/validatebatch` before temporarily blocking for 10 minutes.
 Rate limits seem more complicated so will need to test my script to ensure it operates under their rate limits.
-- Reoon as added on May 12, 2024 and says they take around 20 minutes to verify a set of 50,000 mixed-quality email addresses.
+- Reoon as added on May 12, 2024 and per email verification API should be kept at [less than 5 concurrent threads](https://www.reoon.com/articles/api-documentation-of-reoon-email-verifier/).
+They say they take around 20 minutes to verify a set of 50,000 mixed-quality email addresses.
 The 15 email address sameple test took 2.176 seconds to complete.
 - Reoon unfortunately incorrectly classified `op999@gmail.com` as a `valid` email when it isn't and marked by all other APIs as `invalid`/`undeliverable`/`email_disabled`.
 This seems to be due to Reoon having 2 modes for their single email verification API for a `quick` and `power` modes.
 My initial tests are with `quick` mode.
 But I will need to do testing with `power` mode in future.
 Even their web site dashboard based single email verification check returns correct `invalid` status for this email suggesting they used `power` mode there too.
 I honestly do not know why anyone would use `quick` mode given how common Gmail email addresses are.
   - From their documentation:
     * The disadvantages of `quick` mode verification: Deep verification and detailed information are less available compared to the POWER mode.
 So individual inbox status will not be checked in this mode.
 The quick verification mode includes: